UEFA Europa League: History

 1995 saw a third all-Italian final, with Parma proving their consistency after two consecutive Cup Winners' Cup finals.
 The only final with no Italians in the 1990s was in 1996.
 Internazionale reached the final the following two years, losing in 1997 to Schalke 04 on penalties, and winning another all-Italian final in 1998, taking home the cup for the third time in only eight years.
 Parma won the cup in 1999, the last win of the Italian-domination era.
 It was the last UEFA Cup/Europa League final appearance for any Italian club until Internazionale reached the 2020 final.

 Since the first edition of the competition in 1971 four teams have qualified from the top leagues and then three, two or one from the lower-ranked national leagues.
 Qualitatively, the teams that qualified for the competition from 1971 to 1995 were usually those ranked from the second place to third, fourth or fifth place in their national league, with the exception of the teams that had won the domestic Cup in the previous season who choose to play the UEFA Cup Winners' Cup.

 From 1996 more than one team per nation has been allowed to participate in UEFA Champions League: two teams from 1996, four from 1999 in the top leagues; the clubs that qualified from 1999 onwards in UEFA Cup were those ranked from fifth or sixth position to seventh or eight position, significantly reducing the quality and the prestige of the competition in favour of the UEFA Champions League.

-From 1994/95 clubs eliminated from the UEFA Champions League in its third qualifying round were fed into the UEFA Cup, and from 1999/2000 this was extended to include the team finishing third in their section in the UEFA Champions League group stage (this rule will last until the end of 2023-2024 season: in 25 years 9 teams that won the competition was coming from the elimination as third place in their UCL group-stage).
+From 1994–95 clubs eliminated from the UEFA Champions League in its third qualifying round were fed into the UEFA Cup, and from 1999–2000 this was extended to include the team finishing third in their section in the UEFA Champions League group stage (this rule will last until the end of 2023–24 season: in 25 years 9 teams that won the competition was coming from the elimination as third place in their UCL group-stage).

+The UEFA Cup Winners' Cup competition was absorbed by UEFA Cup since 1998–99 season.